-Maxi-Cosi offers two booster models that received a Best Bet rating in the 2014 IIHS Booster Ratings: the mid-priced, RodiAP and the higher end RodiFix.
-Both boosters offer a fairly high top belt guide so they’re both long-lasting as the child grows.
+The Maxi-Cosi RodiFix received a Best Bet rating in the 2014 IIHS Booster Ratings.
+The RodiFix has a fairly high top shoulder belt guide, making it a fairly long-lasting booster seat option.
 The RodiFix does not convert to a backless booster, includes ISO-FIX connectors to secure it to the vehicle seat when not in use, and has closed shoulder belt guides that keep the seat belt in place.
-In this review, we’ll take a close look at the RodiFix.

 CSFTL Quick Stats